lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 ### Benefits of short methods

-Of course, the main benefits of short methods are:

 1. Simplicity

 2. Single Responsibility Principle: short methods are easy to focus on one single thing and thus are also easy to describe in a simple way